 If you haven’t done so already it is important to read through the time signature blog post and watch the video before reading this post.
 In this blog post we will be discussing, in detail, what simple and compound time are.
 However, in order for you to understand this topic fully, it is important for you to be clear on exactly what a time signature is first!

-(If you want to test your knowledge check out our free quiz at the end of the post!)
+If you want to test your knowledge check out our free time signature quiz

 Remember, a time signature is made up of two numbers, the top number which tells you how many beats in the bar and the bottom number that tells you what type of beat.
 But a time signature signals so much more than this!